Can you buy stocks with a credit card — and should you?

 When you invest in stock, you are taking a calculated risk.
 If you’re unable to afford the amount you invest today, chances are you’ll rack up much more in high interest on your balance than you stand to gain with your stock investment.
 And if you lose money with your investment, you may face more money owed in credit card fees on the balance, due to late or missed payments, and take a credit score hit.

-Today, average credit card interest is above 16 percent, while average stock market returns vary but are generally considered around 7 to 10 percent — and that’s for long term, less volatile investments.
+Today, the average credit card APR is above 19 percent, while average stock market returns vary but are generally considered to be around 7 to 10 percent — and that’s for long-term, less volatile investments.
 Borrowing money to invest in the stock market can cost you more in interest than any returns you may see; if you want to start investing in stocks, only put in as much as you can afford today and assess all the risks beforehand.

 According to the Securities and Exchange Commission, most reputable firms don’t allow the use of credit cards to invest.
 Sellers who pressure you into using credit cards are more likely to use your money for fraudulent scams, and anyone asking you to immediately invest large sums of money likely does not have your best interests in mind.